SuiteScript FAQ

 What is SDF and how does it help me develop with SuiteApps?

-SuiteCloud Development Framework (SDF) is a development framework that you can use to create SuiteApps from an integrated development environment (IDE) on your local computer.
+SuiteCloud Development Framework (SDF) is a framework that lets you create SuiteApps from your local computer using an integrated development environment (IDE).
 Using SDF lets you manage client and server scripts as part of file-based customization projects.
 You can also use SDF with the SuiteCloud Software Developer Kit (SDK) as the best solution for creating a script as a part of an overall NetSuite customized solution packaged with other factors, such as custom records, custom forms, other scripts, or more.
 For more information about SDF, see SuiteCloud Development Framework,

 Is there a special script type for installing SDF projects?

-Yes.
-The SDF installation script type is used to perform tasks during development of a SuiteApp from SDF to your target account.
+Yes, the SDF installation script type helps with tasks when developing a SuiteApp from SDF to your target account.
 You can use the SDF installation script type to perform setup, configuration, and data management tasks that otherwise would have to be completed by account administrators.
 For more information about the SDF installation script type, see SuiteScript 2.x SDF Installation Script Type.

 Does SuiteScript have a module that I can use to see information about my SuiteApp?

-Yes.
-You can use the N/suiteAppInfo module to access information related to your SuiteApp including whether a specific SuiteApp is installed and a lsit of all SDF SuiteApps that are installed, along with the ID for the SDF SuiteApp that contains a specific script (for multiple scripts specified).
+Yes, the N/suiteAppInfo module provides information about your SuiteApp, including whether a specific SuiteApp is installed and a list of all SDF SuiteApps that are installed, along with the ID for the SDF SuiteApp that contains a specific script (for multiple scripts specified).
 For more information about the N/suiteappInfo module, see N/suiteAppInfo Module.

 Code